 Get a proper bike fit

 Age, height, weight and flexibility are all factors that can influence which bike fits you best.
 What fits you perfectly now may not years from now.
 Having your bike set up to fit your body will make riding more efficient, easy and lessen any discomfort or soreness you may feel.
 Having a professional help fit you for a bike is a worthwhile investment of your time.
-If that is not an option for you however, there are many articles and videos available to help you such as this article by Schwinn Bikes.
+If that is not an option for you however, there are many articles and videos available to help you such as this article by Bicycling.

 Get the right saddle

 A proper saddle makes a huge difference when riding.
 The thickest pad isn’t necessarily the most comfortable either.
-Generally, a longer seat with a cut out is the best type of saddle.
+Generally, a longer seat with a cut-out is the best type of saddle.
 Check out online reviews to find out what is popular and then test ride a few.

 Wear a helmet